kanaverse/kana/README.md

 - Removal of low-quality cells
 - Normalization and log-transformation
-- Modelling of the mean-variance trend across genes
+- Modeling of the mean-variance trend across genes
 - A principal components analysis on the highly variable genes
 - Clustering with graph-based methods
 - The usual dimensionality reductions (t-SNE/UMAP)